wing5wong/artisan-whs-static/source/_announcements/2020-11-12_ncea-examinations-2020.md

 title: NCEA EXAMINATIONS 2020
 is_emergency: false
 date: 2020-11-12T01:20:04.346Z
-subtitle: Teacher Only Day - Friday 27 November
+subtitle: Teacher Only Day - Friday 27 November.
+Seniors come in for their NCEA examinatons as usual.
+No school for Junior students.
 image: ""
 ---
 #### NCEA EXAMINATIONS 2020